wilsonpage/Boundarizr/README.md

 Layout boundaries are able to limit the root and scope of Chrome's layout operations.
 This is a small library that highlights elements that can act as potential layout boundaries in your page's DOM.
+For more info check out [Wilson Page's intro to Layout Boundaries](http://wilsonpage.co.uk/introducing-layout-boundaries/)

 To be a layout boundary, the element must satisfy the following constraints: